-Accused of pushing a boy to his death in a failed suicide intervention, DCI Doug Stirling is suspended from duty.
+Accused of pushing a boy to his death, DCI Doug Stirling is suspended from duty.

-Attacked in the media and haunted by the boy’s smile as he let go of Stirling’s hand, he watches helplessly as an incompetent colleague determined to destroy him investigates the boy’s death, supported by the vindictive Deputy Chief Constable, McDonald.
+Attacked in the media and haunted by the boy’s smile as he let go of Stirling’s hand, he must watch powerlessly as the incompetent and vengeful Ballard investigates the boy’s death, intent on wrecking Stirling’s career.

-Weeks later, an anonymous call leads the police to a remote location and a burnt-out car containing the body of a savagely murdered man.
-But who is he?
-ACC Steph Tanner takes a professional risk and appoints Stirling to lead the investigation, throwing him a lifeline to restore his reputation.
+Weeks later, an anonymous call leads the police to a remote location and a burnt-out car.
+Inside is the body of a savagely murdered man, but who is he?
+ACC Steph Tanner takes a professional risk and appoints Stirling to lead the investigation, throwing him the lifeline he needs to restore his reputation.

-Things are difficult enough when DC Helen Williams joins the investigation, a determined woman intent on rekindling their past relationship.
-And could Ayesha, the beautiful lawyer Stirling has grown fond of be connected to the murder?
+Things are difficult enough when DC Helen Williams joins the investigation, determined to rekindle their past relationship.
+And is Ayesha, the beautiful lawyer Stirling has grown close to, somehow connected to the murder?

 Find out what DCI Stirling does next, in Ray Britain’s second novel, Forgotten LiVes